 Mommy: Female, hatched in the wild on the Galapagos Islands.
-She arrived at the Zoo on April 23, 1932 but it is estimated that she hatched in 1928.
+She arrived at the Zoo on April 23, 1932 but it is estimated that she hatched in the early 1900s.
 She has been at the Zoo longer than any animal in the current collection.

 Little Girl: Female, hatched at the Bermuda Aquarium and Zoo.
 She arrived at the Philadelphia Zoo on May 11, 1956.
 It is estimated that she hatched in 1940.
 She is the offspring of tortoises collected from South Albermarle Island during the Townsend expedition of 1928.